MarisaKirisame/DefComBlog/Calculator.md

 ## Evaluate

-Moving on to the evaluator, which take a JSON, and return an Int:
+Moving on to the evaluator, which takes a JSON, and returns an Int:

     static int evaluate(JSONObject j) {
       throw new RuntimeException("...");